gbrembati/terraform-azure/appsec-vmss-igateway/README.md

-# Azure BluePrint Architecture
+# CloudGuard AppSec Scalable Infinity Gateway Architecture
-This Terraform project is intended to be used as a template in a demonstration or to build a test environment.
+This Terraform project is meant to be used as a template to demonstrate or build a test environment.
-What it does is creating an infrastructure composed of a North-hub and two spokes: one for the production and one for the staging.
+It creates an infrastructure composed of a North-hub and two spokes: one for the production and one for the staging.
-Inside the North-hub an Appsec Virtual Machine Scale-Set and in the spokes a cointainer instance of a vulnerable application.
+In the North-hub, an Appsec Virtual Machine Scale-Set is created, and inside the spokes is created a container instance of a vulnerable application.

 ## Which are the components created?
-The project creates the following resources and combine them:
+The project creates the following resources and combines them:

 ## Which are the outputs of the project?
-The project gives the outputs of the FQDN of the Staging and Production Application to be configured inside the Infinity Portal.
+The project gives as outputs the FQDNs of the Staging and Production Application.
+You will need to use them for the Infinity Portal configuration.

 ## How to use it
 The only thing that you need to do is changing the __*terraform.tfvars*__ file located in this directory.